Chapter 24:

 “What will happen to you?” asked Inês.

-“I'm not exactly sure… but whatever does happen, I can say this is certainly the last time you'll see Debuu-ni.”
+“I'm not exactly sure… but whatever does happen, I can say this is certainly the last time you'll ever see Debuu-ni.”

 Jin hung his head, despairing.

-“Maybe you'll come back cuter.” said Lu with a half-smile, tears streaming down her face.
+“Maybe you'll come back cuter,” said Lu with a half-smile, tears streaming down her face.

 “You know…” said Inês.
 “I've always thought you were cute… in your own way.”